wyderkat/css-on-diet--sublime-text/README.md

 Preprocessor included
 ---------------------
-Because CSS-On-Diet preprocessor is included in this package you don't have to install it separetly.
+Because CSS-On-Diet preprocessor is included in this package you don't have to install it separately.
 But you can do it.
+It will be favor over included one.

 CSS-On-Diet quick documentation
 ===============================